22

 What is Azure Virtual Network

-Azure Virtual Network is a cloud service offering from Microsoft which is a representation of a virtual network in the cloud.
-In general, Azure Virtual Networks are used to secure development and deployment environments with any kind of network attacks and data leaks.
-Virtual machines, web apps, database, load balancer etc. should always be kept inside the Virtual network.
+Azure Virtual Network is a cloud service offering from Microsoft that represents a virtual network in the cloud.
+In general, Azure Virtual Networks are used to secure development and deployment environments against various types of network attacks and data leaks.
+Virtual machines, web apps, databases, load balancers, etc., should always be kept inside the Virtual network.
 With Azure, it is very easy to create and configure highly secure private networks with the help of network security groups.

 Read More: Top 50 Azure Interview Questions and Answers